jpjpjp/armyknife/README.rst

 Getting Started
 ===============

-This actingwebdemo application is a full ActingWeb demo that uses the python library actingweb.
+This application is a full ActingWeb app that uses the python library actingweb.

-The actingweb library supports both AWS Dynamodb and Google Datastore as database backends, but this application is deployed to AWS as an Elastic Beanstalk application and can be found at https://actingwebdemo.greger.io

-Basically, the application.py uses the webapp2 framework to map all the endpoints required by an ActingWeb app and set up handlers (/aw_handlers) for each.
-Each handler takes the requests, copies into an actingweb request and calls the correct endpoint handler from the actingweb library.

-There is some boilerplate code, but it is fairly simple to replace webapp2 with flask or any other web app framework.
+It implements both a bot and an integration for Cisco Spark.
+This is the code running the official Spark Army Knife.

 Running locally
 ---------------